-3.5 Mouse control
+3.6 Mouse control

-The channels can conveniently be changed on ADDERview by using a three button mouse.
-In order to switch to the next channel simply hold down the central mouse button (the wheel mouse button on an IntelliMouse) and click on the left hand mouse button.
+The channels can conveniently be changed on AdderView by using a three button mouse or IntelliMouse.
+In order to switch to the next channel simply hold down the central mouse button or wheel button and click on the left hand mouse button.
 The channel will then change.
-If the SmartView has been set to scan active ports then the next active channel will be selected.
-If it has been set to scan all ports then the next numerical channel in sequence will be selected (see section 4.9 for more details)